zkMIPS/zkm-project-template/README.md

 >  When generating proofs on the local machine, if the log shows "[the seg_num is:1 ]", please reduce SEG_SIZE or increase the input.
 If generating proofs through the proof network, SEG_SIZE must be within the range [65536, 262144].

+>  The SEG_SIZE also affects the tables' degree bits.
 ### Example 1 : `sha2-rust`

 This host program sends the private input pri_input = vec![5u8; 1024] and its hash (hash(pri_input)) to the guest program for verification of the hash value.